AdzCoder/AtomicFisher/README.md

 - University of Warwick, School of Engineering
 - [ES2D7: Systems and Software Engineering Principles (23/24)](https://courses.warwick.ac.uk/modules/2023/ES2D7-15)

-## License

-Educational use permitted.
-Please credit the author when using or modifying this game.

 ## Troubleshooting

 - **Game won't start**: Ensure you're using MATLAB 2024b or compatible version